|

 Virgin between them, are in fact the arms of Oporto.

-nasty, and it is on record that, during the national crisis of 1383, the
+growing during the First Dynasty, and it is on record that, during the

-Chapter contributed 3,000 pounds of silver towards the defence of the
+national crisis of 1383, the Chapter contributed 3,000 pounds of silver

-country from the Castilian pretender.
+towards the defense of the country from the Castilian pretender.

 In the Renaissance there were changes in the structure of the Cathedral: